-We often get asked things like, “How long will this candle burn for?” or “What fragrance is the best one to use?”.
+We often get asked things like, “How long will this candle burn for?”, “What fragrance is the best one to use?”and “why is it important to test burn my candles”.
 The answer to this is, it depends.
-It depends on alot of factors including, but not limited to:
+It depends on a lot of factors including, but not limited to:

 - The temperature that you melt your wax to